 The epigraph is quoted from Roderick Beaton’s George Seferis, Waiting for the Angel.
-It sets off a number of lines of interest in Heaney: how the poet appears to observers, his thought and preoccupations mistaken for absent-mindedness; the poet’s mental search to retrieve information; the extraordinary associations that the ‘poet’ dreams up in response to objects (here Heaney responds to ‘spiky’ sharpness); above all however Heaney recognises in Seferis a man like himself, reluctant to take political sides in public.
+It sets off a number of lines of interest in Heaney: how a poet appears to observers, whether his thoughtfulnesses and preoccupations are mistaken for absent-mindedness; how a poet retrieves information; the extraordinary associations that the ‘poet’ dreams up in response to objects (here Heaney responds to ‘spiky’ sharpness).
+One characteristic Heaney recognises he shares with Seferis is his reluctance to take political sides in public.
+The poem is addressed to Seferis.

-Heaney portrays Seferis standing in asphodel.
-The plant which grows wild in Greece is the same immortal flower that grew in Elysium (the abode of the blessed after death in classical Antiquity), a rightly appropriate setting for a poet of Seferis’ stature.
-Heaney’s chosen symbol is a very different grass of Celtic origin: why do I think seggans?
+Heaney portrays Seferis standing in spiky asphodel which grows wild in Greece (the same immortal flower that grew in Elysium, the abode of the blessed after death in classical antiquity), a rightly appropriate setting for a poet with Seferis’ nature.
+What comes to Heaney’s mind is a very different plant growing wild in Ireland: why do I think seggans?

-He recalls a particular moment in the year of the poet’s death, your days of ’71, witnessed by the mythological god of the sea as Seferis stood on an actual Greek promontory south of Athens.
-The spot was all ozone-breeze and cavern-boom, rich, living sense data not impinging on Seferis’ consciousness: too utterly this-worldly, George, for you.
+He conjures up a particular moment in the year of the poet’s death (your days of ’71) watched by the mythological god of the sea as Seferis stood on a Greek promontory south of Athens.
+To Heaney the spot was rich in immediate sense data, all ozone-breeze and cavern-boom that make little impact on Seferis’ consciousness: too utterly this-worldly, George, for you.

 The Greek’s mind is elsewhere, intent upon an otherworldly scene, as he struggles to assemble facts that lie in the back of a mind threatened by memory loss : just beyond/ the summit ridge, the cutting edge/ of not remembering.